-Key Lime Sugar Cookies are a key lime sugar cookie with lime buttercream.
-A classic Southern pie made into a simple and delicious cookie. made into a simple and delicious cookie.
+Lime Sugar Cookies are sweet and tart cookies topped with lime buttercream frosting.
+A classic Southern pie made into a simple and delicious cookie recipe.

 How do you make Key Lime Sugar Cookies?

 Preheat oven to 350 degrees F (180 degrees C).
 Lightly grease 2 cookie sheets.

 Cream together sugar, lime zest, and butter.
 Beat in egg yolks, lime juice, and vanilla.

 Add flour, baking soda, and cream of tartar.
 Stir.